Canon 1D Mark II N vs Sony A6400

 Studio photographers will appreciate that the Canon 1D Mark II N (unlike the A6400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the 1D Mark II N has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark II N has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark II N was succeeded by the Canon 1D Mark III.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark II N or the Sony A6400 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1D Mark II N: